fengxia41103/myblog/content/thoughts/silence.md

 didn't bathe before leaving home this morning, how can any girl want to touch or kiss him? but then his wife (or gf, or whatever) has a nice dress, and they have a baby!
 How could that be?
-Doesn't the woman deserve someone, better? or does she?
-The food is good.
-And I like watching you, with your fine hair, your eyes sparkling with you, the only sparkle you can have, and how wonderful this is.... there are just sooooo much to talk about, to go around, to spend this time, together, truly, together, not just two well-know-to-each-other strangers each owns a fancy mobile phone.
-For God sake anyone can own a phone like that if s/he chooses so, but not everyone can spend the time with her, with him, with you.
+Doesn't the woman deserve someone, better? but she looks, satisfied, and bored?
+And I like watching you, with your fine hair, your eyes sparkling with you, the only sparkle you can have, and how wonderful this is.... there are just sooooo much to talk about, to go around, to spend this time, together, truly, together, not just two well-known-to-each-other strangers each owns a fancy mobile phone. **For God sake anyone can own a phone like that if s/he chooses so, but not everyone can spend the time with her, with him, with you**.

 I heard the sign of lost love and lost passion is when two have nothing to talk about. <span class="myhighlight">How sad, the sound of